Mobile Suit Gundam Narrative: Story

 In UC 0096, the conflict dubbed the "Laplace Incident" ended with the dissolution of the Neo Zeon remnant group "Sleeves".
 Both the Unicorn Gundam and the Banshee were supposedly dismantled.
 With the original draft of the Universal Century Charter revealed, the existence of Newtypes and their promised rights have become known to the public.
 One year later, in UC 0097, the world is largely unchanged despite these revelations.
-The reappearance of the RX-0 Gundam unit 3 Phenex, "brother" to the Unicorn and Banshee, two years after it disappeared triggers the Federation to launch Operation "Phoenix Hunt" to capture the mobile suit.
-Minister Monaghan Bakharov of the Republic of Zeon secretly directs a Zeon unit to the same objective through his operative Erica Yugo.
+The reappearance of the RX-0 Gundam unit 3 Phenex, "brother" to the Unicorn and Banshee, two years after it disappeared, triggers the Federation to launch Operation "Phoenix Hunt" to capture the mobile suit.
+Minister Monaghan Bakharo of the Republic of Zeon secretly directs a Zeon unit to the same objective through his operative Ellic Hugo.
 Mineva Lao Zabi, the figurehead "princess" of Zeon, calls out Monaghan's ambitions, though she cannot directly intervene.

 The powerful corporation Luio & Co. assigns Michele Luio and pilot Jona Basta along with the RX-9 Narrative Gundam to assist the Federation.
 Michele and Jona's childhood friend, Rita Bernal, is believed to be in control of the Phenex.
 Rita, Michele, and Jona were declared the "Miracle Children" after predicting the colony drop from Zeon's "Operation British" at the opening of the One Year War, saving many lives.
 Michele and Jona know that only Rita displayed true Newtype precognition.
 The Federation and Zeon teams detect the Phenex within a college colony at Side 6.
 The two sides race to the scene, though the Phenex is nowhere to be found.
 Piloting a Sinanju Stein, Zeon pilot Zoltan Akkanen, a failed product of the project that created Full Frontal, attacks Jona and the Narrative Gundam and inflicts serious damage to the colony.
 Zoltan summons the II Neo Zeong mobile armor to help him destroy Jona, and the massive armor breaches the hull of colony.
 The conflict ends after the Phenex finally appears and disrupts the encounter before escaping.